 8 best banks in Texas

-Take a closer look at each of the eight best banks in Texas by comparing the details of each.
+Take a closer look at each of the seven best banks in Texas by comparing the details of each.

 Ally Bank: Best for savingsAlly is the best bank in Texas for savings thanks to its competitive interest rates, low fees and automatic savings tools designed to help you grow your nest egg.